1151 Richmond Street, Josephine-Spencer Niblett Building, London, Ontario N6A 3K7

 The Canadian Journal of Law and Jurisprudence, edited by Western professors, is published biannually.
 Articles include abstract issues of legal and political thought as well as more concrete legal matters.

 The Western Journal of Legal Studies is a student-run, online, open-access law review focusing on novel and useful contributions to Canadian and international law by students across Canada.

-The John & Dotsa Bitove Family Law Library supports the teaching program and research activities of the Faculty of Law (both at the JD and graduate levels), the legal information needs of other faculties and departments at Western, and the local legal community.
-Library resources include:
+The John and Dotsa Bitove Family Law Library supports the teaching program and research activities of the Faculty of Law (both at the JD and graduate levels), the legal information needs of other faculties and departments at Western, and the local legal community.
+Library resources include

 - access to well-respected online services, such as LexisNexis Quicklaw, WestlawNext Canada, CCH Online, Justis, Canada Law Book, and many others; and

 - a convenient public computing cluster for scanning, PC computing, specialized CD-ROM product access, and printing.

 Career and Professional Development Office